A Configuration Options

 Each configuration property documented in this appendix includes its description, data type, and default value.

 Some properties are marked as “reloadable”.
-Sending a HUP
+Sending a HUP signal to the

 Package Manager process causes the on-disk configuration to be reread.
 The server is